Templates & Components

 3. Variation field: Use the pathfinder to navigate to Experience Fragments section where the Web Variation was created

-4. The Experience Fragment now displays on the page.
-It can be moved around on the page or deleted.
-Its content cannot be edited without reentering the Experience Fragment authoring dialog.
+4. The XF now displays on the page.
+Its content cannot be edited without reentering the Experience Fragment section authoring dialog.
+It can be moved, copied, deleted, etc., from the page.

 Editing an existing Experience Fragment